Unholy-Scripts/autosort-media/README.md

 Please note that this project is in no way affiliated with autodl-irssi.
 All credit where credit is due to the autodl-community developers.

-## Coming Additions

-* Adding automated cronjob scheduler as an option
-* Additional paramaterization of categories
-* More...